Nairn and Hyman: Economy

 Since shortly after its settlement, Nairn's primary economic activity has been logging and lumber milling, and the lumber mill there is today owned and operated by EACOM Timber Corporation.
 There was some minor agricultural activity in the township in the late 19th and early 20th centuries, but this has since declined.
 The Nairn Falls Dam and Generating Plant, built in 1915, was once a source of employment for some people in the town, but has since become almost entirely automated.

 The town is home to two local businesses involved in construction and transportation, OCL Trucking and Excavating and T. Bell Transport, which both operate gravel pits in the area.

 Nairn's historic commercial area, centred around the railway station and the intersection of Front and Hall Streets, once featured three hotels, three general stores, two barbershops, two pool halls, a boarding house, a butcher shop, a men's furnishing store, and a post office.
 It began to decline after the first half of the 20th century, and the former commercial buildings have mostly been converted into private homes.
 The last surviving business establishment in this area is the post office.

 As the old commercial area declined, a new southern commercial area began to develop starting in the late 1940s, after the new Highway 17 route was constructed around 1947.
 This began with the relocation of an existing business, Al's Inn, from the junction of MacIntyre and Minto Streets to a new location where Front Street intersected with the new Highway 17.
-This business changed names and owners a number of times, as Bob's BA Service Station from 1952–79, the Rainbow Diner from 1979, then the Rainbow Truck Stop, and now Jeremy's Truck Stop.
+This business changed names and owners a number of times, as Bob's BA Service Station from 1952 to 1979, the Rainbow Diner from 1979, then the Rainbow Truck Stop, and now Jeremy's Truck Stop.
 As well, the site of the former town park, also adjacent to the new Highway 17, was redeveloped into a Texaco gas station.
 The site was later redeveloped again as the Busy Bee, a large roadhouse-style restaurant which opened in 1994.
 After a fire and financial problems, this restaurant closed and is currently abandoned.
 A new general store, Laurier's Convenience Store, was constructed on Smith Street south of the highway, but was only open briefly and is now closed.

-Today, the primary commercial area in the township is centred around Highway 17 and lies to the southwest of the residential area, and includes Jeremy's Truck Stop (and adjacent Esso station), OCL Trucking and Excavating, and T. Bell Transport.
+Today, the primary commercial area in the township is centred around Highway 17 and lies to the southwest of the residential area.